Anaminus/roblox-library/modules/Binstruct/README.md

         greater than the number of ancestors, then *size* evaluates to 0.
         Defaults to 1.

+        *size* is passed to filters as additional arguments.

         The zero for this type is an empty array.

     {"vector", any, TypeDef, level: number?}